DeuxHuitHuit/SpriteCreator/README.md

 Optionally, you can pass parameters to the `sprite` command

-- -f:name-of-the-sprite-file.ext the name of the created image
+- **-f:name-of-the-sprite-file.ext** the name of the created image
 	- Defaults to sprite.png
-- -filter:*.ext a filter string for filtering the images in the folder
+- **-filter:*.ext** a filter string for filtering the images in the folder
 	- Defaults to *.png
-- -t:path\to\ouput\folder\ the folder where to save the sprite image
+- **-t:path\to\ouput\folder\** the folder where to save the sprite image
 	- Default to the current directory
 - Example with jpg: `sprite -f:sprite.jpg -filter:*.jpg`

 ## Build your own version

-You can checkout the repro and open the Visual Studio
+You can checkout the entire repro and open the Visual Studio 2010 solution.

 ## Copyrights